Agua Caliente Band of Cahuilla Indians: Government

+On July 18, 2024, at a joint meeting between the Palm Springs City Council and the Agua Caliente Band of Cahuilla Indians Tribal Council, the tribe announced the establishment of the Agua Caliente Band of Cahuilla Indians Tribal Court, which was set to open in October.
+The court, located on reservation land in Palm Springs, was to have jurisdiction over civil, social, and family matters.

 Language

 Agua Caliente is one of three reservations with speakers of the Pass dialect of the Cahuilla language.
 The other two are the Morongo Indian Reservation and Augustine Indian Reservation.
 Pass Cahuilla is a dialect of Cahuilla found within the Cupan branch of Takic languages, part of the Uto-Aztecan language family.
 Though revitalization efforts are underway, all dialects of Cahuilla are technically considered to be extinct as they are no longer spoken at home, and children are no longer learning them as a primary language.
 The last native speaker of Pass Cahuilla died in 2008.

 Programs and economic development

 Tribal programs and family services

 Tribal Family Services was established in 2003 to support social and educational programs for tribal members.
 Other services include cultural preservation, child development, and scholarships.

 The Jane Augustine Patencio Cemetery provides burial services.
 (Palm Springs artist Carl Eytel is one of the few non-Indians buried in the cemetery.)